im-vvk/Blogger/README.md

 # Blogger
-A full responsive blogger website :) But not completed yet.
+A responsive blogger website :) Not completed yet.